 Extreme heat and humidity can set the stage for serious heat-related illness.

-The Red Cross urges people to be prepared by taking precautions reviewing the signs of - and first aid treatment for -heat exhaustion and heat stroke.
+The American Red Cross urges people to be prepared by taking precautions reviewing the signs of - and first aid treatment for -heat exhaustion and heat stroke.

 Heat Cramps are muscular pains and spasms that usually occur in the legs or abdomen and are caused by loss of fluids and exposure to heat and humidity.
 Heat cramps are an early sign that the body is having trouble with the heat.